leetryscode/matchmakr_vg0/README.md

 - **User type caching is critical** - never bypass the global cache
 - **Performance views are essential** - use them for complex queries
 - **Rate limiting prevents abuse** - implement for new API endpoints
+- **User type separation is critical** - SINGLE/SPONSOR use profiles table, VENDOR use vendor_profiles table

 ### Performance Tips
 - Use `useAuth()` hook for cached user data